MPLS Segment Routing, Part 2: Junos Config!

 A REMINDER OF THE TOPOLOGY

-If you’re a long-time reader then you’ll have this topology burned into your brain.
-But if you’re new around here, you might want to click that pic to open it in a new tab, so you can refer back to it whenever you need to.
-Don’t worry if the IP scheme doesn’t make sense yet – I’ll explain it as we go.
+If you’re a long-time reader, then you’ll have this topology burned into your brain.
+But if you’re new around here, then you might want to click that pic to open it in a new tab, so you can refer back to it whenever you need to.

 THE BORING STUFF – INITIAL SETUP

-This post uses IS-IS, but if you prefer to use the coward’s protocol, you can replace set protocols isis with set protocols ospf when it comes to the segment routing stuff, and it’s all the same.
+This post uses IS-IS.
+However, all the configuration is identical for OSPF.
+Simply replace set protocols isis with set protocols ospf when it comes to the segment routing stuff.

-To set the groundwork, enable MPLS in both the data plane and control plane.
+To set the groundwork, you need enable MPLS in both the data plane and control plane.
 Also, enable either IS-IS or OSPF.
 Might as well configure it with point-to-point links too.
-Any one core interface will need these three commands:
+Any core interface will need these three commands:

 set interfaces ge-0/0/2 unit 0 family mpls